 Am I the only one feeling sorry for Brooklyn Beckham?

-The eldest Beckham son might appear to have been born into a world of immense wealth and privilege, but that doesn’t mean he has necessarily had an easy life, either, says Olivia Petter.
+The eldest Beckham son might appear to have been born into a world of immense wealth and privilege, but that doesn’t mean he’s necessarily had an easy life, says Olivia Petter.
 In fact, it could mean the 26-year-old was disadvantaged in some other very important ways

 Brooklyn Beckham is hardly the most obvious candidate for anyone’s sympathy.
 Born into one of the world’s wealthiest and most well-connected families, married to a beautiful actress from an even more affluent family, and with the opportunity to try his hand at literally any profession he likes, the 26-year-old has, for all intents and purposes, lived the most gilded life possible.